j-laird/PDX_mask/README.md

 # PDX Refillable Mask Cartridge Project

 ## Disclaimer
 Home-made respirator cartridges have plenty of safety concerns.
 From the design - to materials used - to workmanship when re-assembling, there are risks to using this and other designs.
-If you can find commercially build cartridges, use 'em.
+If you can find commercially built cartridges, please use them instead.
 If you need to experiment?
 Read on.
 Not my pig, not my farm.

+## Design Philosophy
+- Not about me - my name is on it for questions, but if you can improve, please do.
+- Print Efficiency: Getting the most cartridges out to those in need is a priority
+- Printability: This idea works only if different people with different printers can scale production
+- Customization: OpenSCAD allows people to use free software to tweak design (improve print quality - account for variation in printer accuracy, etc)
+- STLs for the People: Hopefully the default parameters make usable parts for most printers without having to load/edit design files

 ## Construction
 Prototypes have been printed on a Prusa i3mk3 printer using PETG filament.
 The design was optimized for print time, and takes advantage of the flexibility and durability of this material to snap together.
 Total print time at 0.3mm layer height / draft quality is about 1h 45m per cartridge.